SMC-AAU-CPH/smc-cph.github.io/_posts/2021-11-15-lindsay-room-modes.md

 ### 4. Digital pre/post Equalization

 An effective way of achieving better frequency response is to apply __parametric EQ__ directly on the sound before it is sent out or on the microphone.
-When two rooms are virtually (and electronically) connected, such as the MCT Portals, this works like a charm – e.g. applying two filters on 35 and 63 Hz.
+When two rooms are virtually (and electronically) connected, such as the SMC Portals, this works like a charm – e.g. applying two filters on 35 and 63 Hz.
 Check out Stephen's video for more information of feedback equalization.

 I hope this blog post helped you gain a better understanding of room modes and the ways to use or _misuse_ them!